EbTech/zero2prod/README.md

 - [psql command-line client](https://blog.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows)
 - sqlx-cli (see `init_db.sh` for instructions)

-To start up the PostgreSQL database in a detached Docker container:
+To start up the PostgreSQL and Redis databases in a detached Docker container:
 ```
 ./scripts/init_db.sh
+./scripts/init_redis.sh
 ```

 Once the database is running, it's possible to run and test in the local environment with `cargo run` and `cargo test`, respectively.